danialaa/Asteroids/README.md

 # Asteroids
  This is a simple clone of the famous Asteroids
-To play: direct ship with left and right arrow, thrust with up arrow and shoot with space
+To play: direct ship with left and right arrow, thrust with up arrow, shoot with space and exit with Esc!
  <br/>
 ## Architecture Overview: